preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates/index.rst

 Edit or delete a shape
 -------------------------
 To edit the settings for a shape, click the pen.
-To delete a shape from the Process Templates, click the dust bin.
+To delete a shape from the process templates, click the dust bin.

 .. image:: process-templates-edit-delete-shape-new.png

-When editing a Process Template, all settings described above can be changed.
+When editing a process template, all settings described above can be changed.